-- 4.15 The Site Assessment Report sets out options for how the housing target of at least 18 homes could be distributed through the Neighbourhood Area; one option could be to allocate all of the housing on one site and another option is to distribute the growth across a number of sites. - 4.16 The advantages of concentrating growth on one site relate primarily to planning gain including the provision of affordable housing; Core Strategy Policy H1 requires developments of more than 10 units (with a combined gross floor space of more than 1,000m2) to provide 40% affordable housing.
-If one site was allocated for 18 homes it would exceed this threshold and could deliver approximately 7 affordable homes, subject to viability.
-There is also greater potential when concentrating growth in one larger site for the delivery of community benefits such as public open space, but these opportunities would depend on the specific site and scheme. - 4.17 On the basis of the available information it is considered that there are two sites which could each individually accommodate the total housing requirement for the SGG NDP: Site 11 and Site 13.
-Both Site 11 and Site 13 have been identified as greenfield, with minor constraints that need further consideration or mitigation. - 4.18 Alternatively, the Parish Council could decide to split the minimum 18 units required across a number of smaller sites across the Neighbourhood Area.
+- 4.17 The Site Assessment Report sets out options for how the housing target (formerly of 18 houses but revised to at least 14 homes as at March 2019) could be distributed through the Neighbourhood Area; one option could be to allocate all of the housing on one site and another option is to distribute the growth across a number of sites. - 4.18 The advantages of concentrating growth on one site relate primarily to planning gain including the provision of affordable housing; Core Strategy Policy H1 requires developments of more than 10 units (with a combined gross floor space of more than 1,000m2) to provide 40% affordable housing6.
+If one site was allocated for 14 homes it would exceed this threshold and could deliver approximately 5-6 affordable homes, subject to viability.
+There is also greater potential when concentrating growth in one larger site for the delivery of community benefits such as public open space, but these opportunities would depend on the specific site and scheme. - 4.19 On the basis of the available information it was considered that there are two sites which could each individually accommodate the total housing requirement for the SGG NDP: Site 11 and Site 13.
+Both Site 11 and Site 13 have been identified as greenfield, with minor constraints that need further consideration or mitigation. - 4.20 Alternatively, the Parish Council could decide to split the minimum 14 units required across a number of smaller sites across the Neighbourhood Area.
 The allocation of a number of smaller sites across the area may reduce the visual impact and highways network impact because the scale of each allocation would be smaller, and the impacts spread across a wider area.
 There would be less opportunity to capture planning gain through Section 106 Agreements on smaller sites where financial viability may be more of an issue.
-However, if this approach is preferred the provision of Affordable Housing could be addressed through the inclusion of Site 8 as a site allocation for Affordable Housing in the NDP. - 4.19 On the basis of the available information it is considered that there are 6 sites which could in combination accommodate the total housing requirement for the SGG NDP: Site 1, Site 5, Site 6, Site 8, Site 10 and Site 12 with a total indicative capacity of 43 dwellings.
+However, if this approach is preferred the provision of Affordable Housing could be addressed through the inclusion of Site 8 as a site allocation for Affordable Housing in the NDP. - 4.21 On the basis of the available information it is considered that there are 6 sites which could in combination accommodate the total housing requirement for the SGG NDP: Site 1, Site 5, Site 6, Site 8, Site 10 and Site 12 with a total indicative capacity of 43 dwellings.
 Site 8 is proposed for Affordable Housing so would not be included in the 18 minimum requirement as this is for market housing.
 All of these sites have been identified as amber, with minor constraints that need further consideration or mitigation.